 Learn something new every day More Info... by email

-Defined as any unconfined part of the Earth's atmosphere, ambient air is the outdoor air in which humans and other organisms live and breathe.
-The content and quality of ambient air is directly affected by the day-to-day activities of humans.
+Ambient air is the outdoor air in which humans and other organisms live and breathe.
+Its content and quality are directly affected by the day-to-day activities of humans.
 In turn, ambient air quality has a direct effect on both public health and the welfare of the Earth's ecosystems.

 Air normally has no color, odor, or taste.
 It is a mixture of gases, primarily nitrogen, at about 78%, and oxygen, at about 21%, with the remaining 1% composed of carbon dioxide, methane, hydrogen, argon, and helium.
 Human activities, such as manufacturing and the burning of fossil fuels, cause changes in the chemical composition of ambient air through the release of chemical and industrial pollutants into the atmosphere.